Lumbosciatica: Definition and management

 The lumbosciatica say "communes" are the result of a disco-radicular impingement, that is to say a pathological interaction between a disk intervertebral and nerve root.

-In 90% of cases, this disco-radicular impingement is secondary to a lumbar disc herniation, a protrusion of a intervertebral disc lumbar which compresses and irritates one of the nerve roots forming the sciatic nerve.
+In 90% of cases, this disco-radicular impingement is secondary to a lumbar disc herniation, a protrusion of a lumbar intervertebral disc that compresses and irritates one of the nerve roots forming the sciatic nerve.

 This pathology generally occurs for the first time on the occasion of a typical effort carrying a heavy load : excess stress on a probably worn lumbar intervertebral disc, the rupture of the peripheral layer of the latter, its pulpy nucleus is exteriorized through this rupture and presses on a nerve root.